 Sprawled across a long coastline of towering cliffs, Lima’s uniquely diverse history has given rise to everything from colonial churches to pre-Columbian temples.
 You’ll explore it all on a private guided tour, centring around the Plaza Mayor – home to the grandly neoclassic Government Palace, the Baroque Cathedral of Lima and the colonial City hall.
 It’s a true bricolage of competing architectural styles.
 You’ll then compare its modern glass-and-steel skyscrapers to Huaca Huallamarca, a pre-Incan pyramid made from adobe mud.
 End the day with a flight to Cusco and the Sacred Valley and a private transfer to your delightful accommodation – an Andean village turned luxury getaway, complete with spa, baby alpacas and river-fed gardens.

 El Valle Sagrado is a mountain-lined flash of greenery beneath the Andean peaks.
 Its stunning geography is peppered with traditional villages and archaeological sites that evidence the Inca’s lost civilisation.
-You’ll visit its highlights on a private tour, taking in Pisac – a market town studded with narrow streets and winding canals – and Ollantaytambo, an Incan military stronghold whose stepped farmlands cascade down whole hillsides in dramatic tiers.
+You’ll visit its highlights on a private tour, taking in Moray, with its enormous circular terraces, and Miras with its famous salt pans, the produce of which is used by some of the world's finest chefs.
+It's then on to the town of Ollantaytambo, an Incan military stronghold whose stepped farmlands cascade down whole hillsides in dramatic tiers.
 Then, return to the luxuries of your hotel, with its stunning riverside location, gourmet dining and indulgent spa.

 Breakfast & Lunch included